hodcroftlab/covariants/web/src/content/en/Faq.md

 ### What do the names you use mean?

 Variants that are recognised as clades in the [Nextstrain nomenclature](https://nextstrain.org/blog/2021-01-06-updated-SARS-CoV-2-clade-naming) are shown with this name (ex: '21A').
 This is often accompanied by an official [WHO designation](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) (ex: 'Alpha', 'Beta').
+Additionally, we provide the corresponding [Pango lineage](https://cov-lineages.org/) for each variant.
+You can toggle between Nextstrain and Pango nomenclature using the toggle in the top-right.
+An overview table of the nomenclature relationships can be found on the [home](/) and [variants](/variants) page.

 Variants/mutations without official names are listed by the location of a mutation in the spike protein (`S:`).
 The letter after `:` indicates the original amino-acid, the number is the position of the amino-acid in the spike protein, and the last letter is the 'new' amino-acid.
-For Variants named like this, they are often preceeded by the 'parent' clade name (ex: 20A/S:439K).
+For Variants named like this, they are often preceded by the 'parent' clade name (ex: 20A/S:439K).

 For many nutation builds, like `S:N501` and `S:E484`, there is no last letter.
 This is because the builds track multiple amino-acid changes.